n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 06 - Advent of Cyber 2021.md

 ### Question-6
 [Top](#TOC)

 For the last task, we are asked to retrieve the hostname of the webserver.
 To help, we are given the location of web app logs all reminded that the application logs all user requests, and only those that are authorized can read the log file.
-To get the hotsname, we need to combine **LFI** with an **RCE** to access the log files page.
+To get the hostname, we need to combine **LFI** with an **RCE** to access the log files page.
 The location of the log file is `./includes/logs/app_access.log`.

 In the case of log files, this is called [log poisoning](../../../../Knowledge%20Base/Vulnerabilities/Log%20Poisoning.md), a technique used to gain **RCE** on a web server by injecting a malicious payload into a log then accessing that log file to run the payload.

 > See the link for more details

-First, lets confirm access to the log file with **LFI**.
+First, let's confirm access to the log file with **LFI**.
 We can do this via *McSkidy's* login page, [Path Traversal](../../../../Knowledge%20Base/Vulnerabilities/Path%20Traversal.md) or the **PHP Filter** from before, modified with the location of the logs.

 ##### McSkidy's Log Access
 Log in as *McSkidy* and head to the log page.